The Fly Diet

 The fruit fly diet includes items commonly found in residential and commercial kitchens such as:

 - Rotten potatoes or onions

 How to Deal with a Fly Problem

 To avoid issues with house flies and other species, make sure window screens are in good repair and seal any cracks in walls.
 Clean drains with a wire brush, and be sure to pick up pet waste as well as grass clippings outdoors.
 Empty trash cans regularly and rinse out your recyclables, too.
+Also think about what do flies like to eat?
 Store produce in the refrigerator and discard foods that attract flies when they begin to spoil.

 Despite their short lifespan, these insects reproduce rapidly.
 Populations can quickly get out of control.
 When fruit fly or house fly infestations become an issue in your home or business, contact Western Pest Services for assistance.